cognitedata/cognite-sdk-js/guides/derived_SDKs.md

 } from './api/coolThing/coolThingApi';
 ```

-In the stable API all type definitons are placed in `types.ts`, and then `*` is exported from `types.ts`.
+In the stable API all type definitions are placed in `types.ts`, and then `*` is exported from `types.ts`.
 If `CoolThingAPI` was in stable, the types would be there instead, and we wouldn't have to explicitly export them in `index.ts`.

 In derived SDKs, it is recommended to put the types with the API file that uses it.
 Then it is easier to see what has been changed when moving features to stable.